jlheinecke/challenge-9/README.md

   usag

   License:
-  This application is covered by the MIT license.
+  This application is covered by the ISC license.

   Contributing:
-  cont
+  kcont

   Tests:
   test